elizabetholsavsky/pong/README.md

 ## Objectives

 After recently learning about HTML canvas in my last project, [*Drawma*](https://github.com/elizabetholsavsky/drawma), I was motivatged to apply these skills to create a simple JavaScript game.
-Since I do not have any prior experience creating a JavaScript game, I decided to get the ball rolling with this tutorial.
-While this specific game does not include canvas, it does demonstrate a lot of basic game functionality that will be useful to reference in the future when I am creating my own game.
+Since I do not have any prior experience creating a game, I decided to get the ball rolling (...or bouncing) with this tutorial.
+While this specific game does not include canvas, it does demonstrate a lot of basic game functionality that will be useful to reference when I am creating my own game in the future.

 ## Learning Outcomes

+Some key learning experiences I encountered were making objects move in a random direction as well as defining borders were the objects' direction would either be stopped or reversed.
+I also learned about how to create a computer opponent that would be tought but utlimately not invinceable.
+(The opponent has a max velocity that would require it to miss at some point.)
+See code for notes and detailed comments.

 ## Usage

+Visit [elizabetholsavsky.github.io/pong/](elizabetholsavsky.github.io/pong/) to begin playing.
+Use your mouse to move your paddle (left) to keep the ball from exiting the screen.
+Stay alert, the ball's velocity will increase the longer you play.
+If you or your computer opponent 'miss' the ball, the opposing player will earn a point (displayed at the top of the screen) and the ball will be reset into the middle of the screen.
+As you embark on this digital duel, let your every move be a testament to human ingenuity.
+Show the computer that even in the realm of code, the human spirit prevails!

 ## License
 [MIT License](https://opensource.org/licenses/MIT)